Ryan Knowles

-Ryan Knowles (born December 12, 1978 in California) is an American actor, singer, comedian, writer, television host, speech coach and motivational speaker.
+Ryan Knowles (born December 12, 1978, in California) is an American actor, singer, comedian, writer, television host, speech coach and motivational speaker.

 Life

 Knowles was born and grew up in Orange County, California.
 He lives in New York City.
 In addition to performing, Knowles is a motivational speaker and speech and performance coach for students, politicians and business leaders.

-New York Theatre
+New York theatre

-On October 16, 2020, Knowles made his Broadway debut in The Lightning Thief for a Limited 16-week Engagement at the Longacre Theatre.
+On October 16, 2019, Knowles made his Broadway debut in The Lightning Thief, which ran at Longacre Theatre until January 5, 2020.
 Playing 9 characters with 25 quick changes, the New York Times included his performance in their "Best Of Theatre 2019" list.

+In 2025, Knowles joined Disney Cruise Line as a Broadway Guest Artist onboard the Disney Fantasy portraying the roles of Jafar in Aladdin: A Musical Spectacular and Dr. Greenaway in Disney's Believe.
+This is the second time he as appeared in this show, having portrayed the Genie in the original production at Hyperion Theatre at Disney's California Adventure in Anaheim, California in 2006 and 2007.

 Off-Broadway, Knowles appeared in the award-winning topical revue NEWSical:The Musical at Theatre Row's Kirk Theatre, alongside stars Christine Pedi, Michael West, Christina Bianco, Tommy Walker and guest stars Perez Hilton, Andrea McArdle, Cheri Oteri and Carson Kressley, among others.

 Knowles has appeared in the Radio City Christmas Spectacular at Radio City Music Hall and in other projects with the Rockettes.

 Knowles wrote and performed his solo show "DIG & BE DUG: The Gospel of Lord Buckley" for the Planet Connections Theatre Festival in Summer 2010.
 His performance as the now-forgotten jazz comedian Lord Buckley garnered critical acclaim and won Knowles the awards for "Best Solo Show" and "Best Performance in a Solo Show."

 In spring 2010, he starred as the perverted and tyrannical Roman Emperor Caligula in Randy Weiner's (The Donkey Show) and Alfred Preisser's debaucherous Caligula Maximus, a new circus/musical/extravaganza at La MaMa ETC in the Ellen Stewart Theatre, to great critical acclaim.

 In 2006, Knowles starred as "Prospero" in the new musical, Tempest at the Cherry Lane Theatre in New York City.
 He adapted the text from Shakespeare's original and co-wrote the book with Daniel Neiden, working from a concept by Tony-winning book writer Thomas Meehan.

 Knowles appeared in the New York premiere of the new mystery Hound portraying Sherlock Holmes, a role which won him the award for Outstanding Performance by a Supporting Actor at the Planet Connections Theatre Festival.

 In 2005, he starred as "Nick Bottom" for over a year of performances at the Manhattan Ensemble Theatre in Soho in the hit 1950's-style musical version of Shakespeare's A Midsummer Night's Dream, Fools In Love.